Check My Driving Licence Points: View Status And Points

 How To Check My Driving Licence Points

-You can check points online in a few minutes using the DVLA service.
+You can verify your points in under five minutes using the official DVLA service.
+Follow these steps precisely:

-- Visit the official GOV.UK driving licence portal.
+- Navigate to the GOV.UK driving licence portal.

 - Select the option to view your driving record.

-- Confirm your postcode exactly as shown on your licence.
+- Confirm your postcode matches your current DVLA registered address.

-- Review your dashboard for endorsements and points.
+- Review the dashboard sections for endorsements and active points.

 | Dashboard Section | What It Shows | Why It Matters |